-For example; this could be due to a child displaying risky behaviours in terms of the activities they are involved in or the groups they are associated with; or staff may be aware of information about a child's family that may equally place a child at risk of harm.
+For example, this could be due to a child displaying risky behaviours in terms of the activities they are involved in or the groups they are associated with; or staff may be aware of information about a child's family that may equally place a child at risk of harm.
 (These examples are for illustration and are not definitive or exhaustive.)
-Therefore all adults working at the school (including visiting staff, volunteers' contractors, and students on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Safeguarding Lead.
+Therefore, all adults Excellence Girls Academy | Preventing Extremism and Radicalisation in Education Settings Policy | Page 6 of 10 working at the school (including visiting staff, volunteers' contractors, and students on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Safeguarding Lead.

-9. Role of the Designated Safeguarding Lead (DSL)
+8. Role of the Designated Safeguarding Lead (DSL)

-The DSL is: Samia Haroon (Headteacher) The Deputy DSL is: Laura Webb (SLT)
+The DSL is: Saima Shahzad The Deputy DSL is: Samia Haroon

-The role of the DSL is set out in our Safeguarding and Child Protection Policy.
+The role of the DSL is set out in our Child Protection and Safeguarding Policy.